-The 2 Degrees Investing Initiative and its commercial data provider spin off, Asset Resolution, have prepared a series of free tools allowing a bank to implement the methodology on their own loan books.
+The 2° Investing Initiative and its commercial data provider spin off, Asset Resolution, have prepared a series of free tools allowing banks to implement the methodology on their own loan books.
 The PACTA for Banks Toolkit consist of the following elements:

-The PACTA for Banks Software - 2DII has created a software package written in R for users to use for free (basic R skills are required to run the code).
+• The PACTA for Banks Software - 2DII has created a software package written in R for users to use for free (basic R skills are required to run the code).
 It is compatible with the scenarios provided as part of the supporting documentation and the PACTA for Banks Free Data Set.
-It is publicly available via CRAN and open source under the MIT licence.
+It is publicly available via CRAN and open source under the MIT license.

 - PACTA for Banks Methodology presented on these pages.
-It is a standalone methodology.
-Meaning it is input (such as data and scenarios) and implementation agnostic.
-In other words, in principle any climate change scenario, data source, or software can be used to implement the methodology.
-This methodology is publicly available. - PACTA for Banks Supporting Documents 2DII has provided a series of documents including; formatted scenarios, guidelines on disclosing and communications and a series of regional average emission factors should a bank want to disclose using such emission intensities. - The PACTA for Banks Training Materials This is a set of practical user guides provided by 2DII to guide a bank through installing the relevant software, preparing the loan book, and running the PACTA for Banks Software. - The PACTA for Banks Free Data Set Asset Resolution has provided this free asset level data set for a bank to use.
-It is formatted to be compatible with the PACTA for Banks Software.
-It is based on physical asset data on the company level.
-This free data set is receivable upon agreeing to conditions.
+It is a standalone methodology, i.e., in principle any climate change scenario, data source, or software can be used to implement the methodology.
+This methodology is publicly available. - PACTA for Banks Supporting Documents 2DII has provided a series of documents including formatted scenarios, guidelines on disclosing and communications, and a series of regional average emission factors (should a bank want to disclose using such emission intensities). - The PACTA for Banks Training Materials This is a set of practical user guides provided by 2DII to guide a bank through installing the relevant software, preparing the loan book, and running the PACTA for Banks Software. - The PACTA for Banks Free Data Set This is provided free-of-charge by Asset Resolution and is formatted to be compatible with the PACTA for Banks Software.
+It is based on physical asset data at the company level.
+Users will receive the data set after agreeing to the terms & conditions.

-All the above can be accessed at www.transionmonitor.com
+All of the above can be accessed at www.transitionmonitor.com